mohammadnassiri/MAMA/README.md

 - Save results and states in the database.
 - Check client's status periodically.

-I will happy to receive any issues or suggestions.
+We will happy to listen issues and suggestions.